How To Change Vertical To Horizontal In Google Sheets

 • Close the parentheses and press Enter.

 The TRANSPOSE function will rotate your data, switching the rows and columns.
 For example, if you have a range of cells A1:C5, the TRANSPOSE function will return the data in the range D1:F5, with the original columns now displayed as rows.
-(See Also: How To Find The Average On Google Sheets)
+(See Also: How To Open An Xml File In Google Sheets)

 Method 2: Using the Paste Special Feature